Guangzhou Academy of Fine Arts

 The Guangzhou Academy of Fine Arts (GAFA; 广州美术学院; also known as Guangzhou Institute of Fine Arts) is a Chinese national university based in Guangzhou which provides doctoral, master and bachelor's degrees in fine arts and design.
+It is the only fine arts institution of higher learning in Guangdong Province and even in South China, and one of the eight major fine arts academies in China, with 12 colleges and one affiliated secondary fine arts school, and the existing Changgang campus, University Town campus and Foshan campus, with nearly 10,000 students of all kinds.

 History

 Guangzhou Academy of Fine Arts established in 1953 as the Central South China Fine Arts School, which consisted of the South China Literature & Arts College, Central South China Literature & Arts Institute and the Fine Arts Department of Guangxi Art Institute.

 It was initially based in Wuchang, Hubei Province, and then relocated to Guangzhou and renamed the Guangzhou Academy of Fine Arts in 1958.
 The undergraduate course was offered in 1958 and the postgraduate courses were subsequently offered in 1978.
 The postgraduate M.F.A. degree course was established in 1982.
 GAFA is one of the first authorised institutions to award M.F.A degrees in the whole of China.
 In 1986 it started to enroll students from foreign countries and overseas Chinese students and students from Hong Kong, Macao and Taiwan.
 In 2005, it was one of the first academies in China to offer the Master of Fine Arts.
 In 2010, it was named a candidate for a PhD program by Guangdong Provincial Department of Education.